vizdata-f21/project-1-ctrl_alt_elite/proposal/proposal.md

 we’ll compute the length of each tweet’s content, operationalized by the number of characters, including spaces and emojis, in the tweet, and assign it to a numeric variable `tweet_length`.
-Then, we’ll create a ridge plot to compare the densities of tweet lengths between verified and unverified users.
+Then, we’ll create a ridge plot to succinctly compare the densities of tweet lengths between verified and unverified users.
 After seeing how verified users might write their tweets differently, we would then like to look into how users react to their tweets.

 Thus, for a second visualization, we will use the variables `followers`, `verified` and `like_count`.
 We will map `followers` to the x axis, and